 In every other department of your medical practice you hired trained professionals to do specific tasks.
 You wouldn't want your CFO performing medical services if a physician's out sick, right?
 Self-pay's no different.
 Self-pay tasks should be handled by a professional who’s main focus is customer service.
 Many financial people within medical facilities from anesthesiology offices to hospitals focus more on recovery than resolution.
 If you focus more on resolving the accounts, you'll not only recover more but you'll also save a ton of money.
 The cost of working self-pay lies in the account constantly revolving within your billing cycle.
 To be effective you must place take a proactive approach when communicating with a patient.

 On an average 30% of your self-pay accounts have a bad address or a bad phone number.
 This means 30% of your patients are never receiving a statement, yet you continue to send one every month.When a patient calls they obviously have something important to discuss.
 Voice mail leaves the patient frustrated and the next call is often confrontational.
 This is another reason self-pay should be left to the professionals.

 Many will say they'll never let an Early-Out patient billing company call their patients.
 Let me ask you this?
 Is it better customer service to send dead-end statements and not answer phone calls then it is to be sure a statement's delivered with a follow up call asking if the patient has any questions?
 By being proactive you can remove the objections and frustrations then there's only one question left to answer.
 Will you pay the bill or not?
 Can you imagine coming into your office tomorrow and never dealing with a self-pay account again?

 These services are often offered on a low contingency fee model with no upfront costs.
-You have nothing to lose by seeing if this is right for your billing office.
+Check us out and let's talk.
+You have nothing to lose by seeing if this solution's right for your billing office.